Scalded boy went into shock in surgery, had dirty, raw wounds, says burns specialist

 "All the burn injuries appeared raw and it's hard to tell how long ago they were inflicted," he said, defining a raw wound as a "weeping" wound that still has tissue fluid discharge and that has not been covered with new skin yet.

-He said this type of burn will take anything between a week or a month to show signs of healing depending on the depth and degree of burn as well as the patient's health.
+He said this type of burn would take from a week to a month to show signs of healing, depending on the depth and degree of burn as well as the patient's health.

 "Did you see any signs of healing in this deceased?" asked Deputy Public Prosecutor Tan Wen Hsien.